 Calculation of “Three Year” Experience in Teaching or Research

-The non-resident must have a minimum of three years of experience in research or teaching in the academic area of expertise.
-Experience in research or teaching while studying for an advanced degree will only be acceptable if the non-resident has since obtained the degree, and if the non-resident had full responsibility for the class taught, or if the research conducted toward the advanced degree has been recognized as outstanding within the academic area of expertise.
+The Alien must have at least three years of experience in teaching or research in the academic field.
+Experience in teaching or research while working on an advanced degree will only be acceptable if the Alien has acquired the degree, and if the teaching duties were such that he or she had full responsibility for the class taught or if the research conducted toward the degree has been recognized within the academic field as outstanding.

-Evidence to prove research and/or teaching experience must be provided in the form of a letter(s) from former or current employer(s) and must provide the name, address, title of the author, and a detailed description of the duties performed by the petitioner.
+Evidence of teaching and/or research experience must be in the form of letter(s) from current or former employer(s) and must include the name, address, and title of the writer, and a specific description of the duties performed by the beneficiary.